This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 sprintf("%16f", values)

 .
-If you use a larger decimal precision,
+If you use a larger value than 16 for

-you'll see more digits, but those are not meaningful, as they result merely
+precision, you'll see more digits, but those are not meaningful, as they

 .makeEncoding